ECCC-MSC/open-data/canada.ca_upcoming/msc-geomet/web-services_en.md

 relating to the layer's name and title, geographic extent, time extent, and available styles.

-### GetMap
+### WMS GetMap

 A WMS GetMap request allows the client to retrieve a map image (JPEG, PNG, etc.) for a given layer within a defined area.
 A GetMap request is composed of several parameters whose value determine the layer requested, its style, coordinate reference system, temporal extent, in addition to the properties of the returned image.
 The [WMS GetCapabilities request](#getcapabilities) can assist the client in determining the values for several of these parameters.

 <br>